skyvers/skyve-dev-guide/_pages/appendix.md

   <share-prepared-statements>false</share-prepared-statements>
 </statement>
 ```

+Note that the sql statement for `<check-valid-connection-sql>` is dialect specific - so consider your specific configuration carefully.

 From the <a href="https://docs.jboss.org/jbossas/docs/Server_Configuration_Guide/beta500/html/ch13s13.html">documentation</a>:
 - `<prepared-statement-cache-size>` - the number of prepared statements per connection to be kept open and reused in subsequent requests.
 They are stored in a LRU cache.
 The default is 0 (zero), meaning no cache.